Muscle Weakness Anxiety Symptoms

 Why can anxiety cause the muscle weakness anxiety symptoms?

-Behaving in an apprehensive manner activates the stress response.
+When stress, including anxiety-caused stress, is the sole cause of muscle weakness, behaving in an apprehensive manner activates the stress response.
 The stress response secretes stress hormones into the bloodstream where they travel to targeted spots in the body to bring about specific physiological, psychological, and emotional changes that enhance the body's ability to deal with a threat - to either fight with or flee from it - which is the reason the stress response is often referred to as the fight or flight response.

 While this muscle weakness anxiety symptom may feel odd, it's actually normal when the body is experiencing an active stress response.